qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 `proof-conversion-leases` clears `ConversionLeasesKept`: the delete runs at once and the parker is left on a daemon thread - released, the native loop would call `event()` on freed memory.

+### dealloc-waits-for-lease, proof-dealloc-claim

+Dropping the last reference to a Python-owned parent runs its C++ destructor from the deallocator, and that destructor deletes the children.
+A thread holds a lease on a child through `Shiboken.VoidPtr(child)`, parked at `lease-after-acquire`, and the main thread drops the parent. `VoidPtr` copies the pointer and reads nothing behind it, so the run without the bit reports rather than crashes.

+Expected: `destroyed` of the child, connected directly, has not fired while the lease is open, and fires once afterwards on the thread that released it.

+`proof-dealloc-claim` clears `DeallocClaim`: the deallocator destroys the owned set without looking, and `destroyed` fires under the open lease.

+### dealloc-claim-survivor - a guard, no proof row

+The deallocator's claim stamps the owned set as the binding graph has it, and the graph can be wrong: `QQmlComponent.create()` parents the object on the component, whose destructor leaves it alone.
+A `Placed` object has a C++ wrapper and survives with a valid one, so the stamp has to be taken back once the destructor is past.

+Both paths are asked: a component dropped with no lease open, where the destructor runs in the deallocator, and one dropped while a `VoidPtr` lease on the survivor is parked, where it runs from the release and has to be refused while it waits, which shows it took that path.
+Expected: both survivors valid and answering their name.

+No `proof-*` row: the take-back has no bit, and clearing `DeallocClaim` drops the waiting path with the stamp, so the test would fail because nothing was refused - `dealloc-waits-for-lease`'s question, not this one.